Silent Partner Software Unveils New Name And Bold Vision To Become The Leading End-To-End Nonprofit Solutions Provider

-(MENAFN- ACCESSWIRE) MONTREAL, QC / ACCESSWIRE / January 15, 2024 / Silent Partner Software, a leader in providing software solutions for nonprofits, today announced the launch of a new brand identity, vision, and name: Societ .
-Silent Partner Software is Now Societ
+(MENAFN- ACN NewsWire) Silent Partner Software Unveils New Name and Bold Vision to Become the Leading End-to-End Nonprofit Solutions Provider

-Silent Partner Software is Now Societ - Check out our new look, website, and solutions to help nonprofits "Do More Good."
+MONTREAL, QUEBEC, Jan 15, 2024 - (ACN Newswire) - Silent Partner Software, a leader in providing software solutions for nonprofits, today announced the launch of a new brand identity, vision, and name: Societ .

 This significant move comes with a striking new vision to become the leading end-to-end nonprofit solutions provider, spanning technology, service, and consulting.